My visit to the Planetarium

 - Sit in on astronomy sessions in the 152-seat conference room.
 Images are projected onto a 15-meter-wide dome screen, plunging you in a spectacular way right to the heart of astronomical phenomena.

-- Visit the permanent exhibition: “History of the Universe – From the Big Bang to a Grain of Sand”.
+- Visit the permanent exhibition: “History of the Universe – From the Big Bang to a Grain of Sand”, or the temporary exhibition.

 I can also…